Sho Iwamoto / 岩本 祥

 Textbook

-Serway & Jewett, Physics for Scientists and Engineers (with Modern Physics), 10th ed.
+Serway, Jewett, and Peroomian, Physics for Scientists and Engineers (with Modern Physics), 11th edition.
 Cengage Learning.

 • Attendants are assumed to have learned Chapters 1‒9 and 15‒17 in Volume 1.